-Updates finalised for the v3.6 release of the NZISM include four policy changes (a new chapter on Public Cloud Security, a new section on Inverse Split-tunnel VPN, language modernisation throughout the NZISM and updates to DMARC/DKIM in section 15.2) and a small number of minor and editorial changes.
+Updates finalised for the v3.6 release of the NZISM(external link) include four policy changes (a new chapter on Public Cloud Security, a new section on Inverse Split-tunnel VPN, language modernisation throughout the NZISM and updates to DMARC/DKIM in section 15.2) and a small number of minor and editorial changes.

 These changes are driven by system threats and risks identified through enquiries from agencies, our own research, information security policy gaps highlighted by changes in the way government agencies now use cloud technologies, and changes to the international security frameworks and standards that the NZISM is based on.
 We also continue to engage with international partners and develop our policy and standards in line with theirs.